C.J. Abrams Player Props: Nationals vs. Astros

-The Washington Nationals, including C.J.
-Abrams (.179 on-base percentage in past 10 games, 92 points below season-long percentage), take on starting pitcher Hunter Brown and the Houston Astros at Minute Maid Park, Tuesday at 8:10 PM ET.
+C.J.
+Abrams, with a slugging percentage of .297 in his past 10 games -- including one home run -- will be in action for the Washington Nationals against the Houston Astros, with Framber Valdez on the mound, June 14 at 8:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Braves.
+In his most recent game he had a one-hit showing (1-for-3) against the Astros.

 C.J.
 Abrams Game Info & Props vs. the Astros